 The History Department offers numerous courses each semester that cover a broad range of topical areas.
 Please visit this site often as the contents are updated for each semester's course offerings.

-Visit the Texas State Schedule of Classes to register for classes
+Visit the Texas State Schedule of Classes to view course offerings by semester or register for classes.

 Filter Panel